The BEST First-Time Solo Female Backpacking Guide

 A general rule I follow when I pack clothes for my solo backpacking trips is this:

-- Enough underwear and socks for every day of my trip.
+- Enough underwear and socks for every day of the trip

 Depending on the season, this is usually 2 pairs of pants and 1 skirt.

-If I am travelling in the summer, I will take a pair of shorts, a skirt and a pair of long wide pants.
+If I am traveling in the summer, I will take a pair of shorts, a skirt and a pair of long wide pants.

 If it is winter, it will be just 2 pairs of jeans, black skinny and blue mom-style jeans.

-The number of tops I take depends on whether I am travelling in the summer or the winter.
+The number of tops I take depends on whether I am traveling in the summer or the winter.

 In the summer, I will usually take some dresses, so I will not need that many tops.

-In the winter, I will usually take 2-3 jumpers, but I will also pack double the short sleeve shirts or thermals to wear underneath them.
-That way, my jumpers stay fresh longer, and I change those thinner pieces of clothing underneath them every day. - 2 dresses for summer.
+In the winter, I will usually take 2-3 jumpers, but I will also pack double the short-sleeved shirts or thermals to wear underneath them.
+That way, my jumpers stay fresh longer, and I change those thinner pieces of clothing underneath them every day. - 2 dresses for summer

 If I travel in the summer, I will pack 2-3 summer dresses.
 Two will be everyday dresses, and one will be my fancy dress.